-More than 87 million U.S. consumers are member-owners of, and receive all or part of their financial services from the nation's nearly 8,000 credit unions.
+More than 87 million U.S. consumers are member-owners of, and receive all or part of their financial services from the nations nearly 8,000 credit unions.
 As not-for-profit cooperatives, credit unions generally offer more attractive savings and loan rates and low or no fees.
 Surveys consistently rank credit unions first among financial institutions in consumer satisfaction.

 This article was prepared with the assistance of the Credit Union National Association.

-DCU’s belief that any and all business we conduct be in accordance with the highest level of ethical standards possible.
+DCU’s belief is that any and all business we conduct be in accordance with the highest level of ethical standards possible.
 This applies to all of our employees, subsidiaries, and vendors.
 We strive to uphold the highest professional and ethical standards as a foundation for building long-term, trusting relationships with our members.
 It’s Banking – the DCU Way!

-So what exactly is the DCU Way?
+What exactly is the DCU Way?
 We feel strongly that our integrity is the most important aspect of who we are and have adopted three principles that guide the decisions and behavior of everyone at DCU: